From the comfort of home

 High Quality RNA Sample Collection

-Unlike industry leading PAXgene tubes, DxCollect products (MCD fingerstick collector kit and DxCollect tubes) provide robust stabilization of RNA at room temperature, simplifying sample handling requirements and enabling shipping by standard US mail.
+Unlike industry leading current technology tubes, DxCollect products (MCD fingerstick collector kit and DxCollect tubes) provide robust stabilization of RNA at room temperature, simplifying sample handling requirements and enabling shipping by standard US mail.

-Comparison of RNA Integrity Number (RIN) for matched blood samples collected in PAXgene tubes, DxCollect tubes and DxCollect MCD fingerstick collector kits.
-All samples were stored at room temperature (~21°) for 21 days with sampling and isolation using PAXgene spin columns after 3, 7, 14 and 21 days.
-DxCollect tubes and MCD show little change in RIN overtime, while PAXgene samples (orange) show a steady decrease in RIN.
+Comparison of RNA Integrity Number (RIN) for matched blood samples collected in current technology tubes, DxCollect tubes and DxCollect MCD fingerstick collector kits.
+All samples were stored at room temperature (~21°) for 21 days with sampling and isolation using current technology spin columns after 3, 7, 14 and 21 days.
+DxCollect tubes and MCD show little change in RIN overtime, while current technology samples show a steady decrease in RIN.
 DxTerity, data on file.

 RNA Stable Over Time